 How Do NFL Odds Work?

-When looking at NFL odds on any online sportsbook, they are represented as a number that is either positive (+) or negative (-).
-The minus sign in front of the odds means that the team is the favorite to win the game, while a minus sign represents the team that is the underdog or the team that has a lesser chance of winning.
+When looking at NFL point spread odds on any online sportsbook, they are represented as a number that is either positive (+) or negative (-).
+The minus sign in front of the odds means that the team is the favorite to win the game, while a plus sign represents the team that is the underdog or the team that has a lesser chance of winning.

 The odds also indicate how a winning wager will be paid out.
 A minus before the odds show how much needs to be wagered to win $100, while a plus sign indicates a bet on the underdog with the number indicating the amount won for every $100 wagered.